Learning Disentangled Representation for One-shot Progressive Face Swapping: Experiments

-From Figure~\ref{fig:progressive-fs}, we can also see that the fringe of the generated image becomes similar to that of the source image.
-The possible reasons are as follows.
-(1) Although semantic information is exploited to restrict the swapping area, there are still several subtle changes outside of the mask area.
-(2) The greater similarity of the fringe represents the increasing similarity of the identity information between the source image and the generated image, which also leads to a low identity preservation loss.
-In what follows, we simply use the hair from the target image to replace the hair of the synthetic image for visual quality.
 Note that progressive face swapping has several benefits over traditional face swapping methods.
 First, face swapping is a smooth transition between the identity of the source image and the target image in our method.
 We can flexibly steer face swapping to diverse stages, which makes it more useful in real-world scenarios.
-In addition, the identity information and the attribute information are disentangled more completely, which increases the controllability of our method.
+In addition, the identity and attribute information are disentangled more completely, increasing our method's controllability.

-\textbf{Occlusion.} Occlusion is a very challenging problem for different face swapping methods.
-In this paper, we consider this problem from two perspectives: occlusion in the source image and occlusion in the target image.
-Occlusion in the source image means that the inner face area of the source image is much smaller than that of the target image, whereas occlusion in the target image means that the inner face area of the target image is much smaller than that of the source image.
-Figure~\ref{fig:occlusion} shows several examples of occlusion images, where we can see that the hair covers much of the face.